prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=ops_arith.js"></script>

-keep in mind that Javascript does lot of implicit type-coercions.
+Keep in mind that Javascript does lot of implicit type-coercion.

 Comparison-operators
 --------------------

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=ops_comp.js"></script>

-there is no real way to compare equality of non-primitive objects and in many cases it is better to stick with `===` instead of `==`.
+There is no real way to compare equality of non-primitive objects and in many cases it is better to stick with `===` instead of `==`.
 Former compares for both value and type, while the later compares only the value.